alannadevgen/movie-quizz/README.md

 ## Description

 This project implements a Python quizz about movies.
-The application is composed of three elements: a PostgreSQL database, an API and a Python quizz.
-The complete application can be launched with Docker.
+The application consists of three elements: a PostgreSQL database, an API and a Python quizz.
+The whole application can be launched with Docker.

-The data used in the application come from https://www.kaggle.com/datasets/stefanoleone992/filmtv-movies-dataset and were originally scraped from the publicly available website https://www.filmtv.it.
+The data used in the application come from https://www.kaggle.com/datasets/stefanoleone992/filmtv-movies-dataset and were originally scraped from the public available website https://www.filmtv.it.

 ## Architecture